 This is a reform which Endpoint called for back in July 2010 when Gideon Wilkinson, Managing Director of Endpoint, discussed with Neil Gibbons, Editor of Communicate Magazine, the dizzying number of brands within the UK government.

-When you take a look at central government in the UK, it is shocking to discover the sheer volume of brands in use.
-The UK government is comprised of 47 departments and ministries, on top of this there are hundreds of non-departmental public bodies, all of which have their own individual brands.
+When you take a look at the central government in the UK, it is shocking to discover the sheer volume of brands in use.
+The UK government is comprised of 47 departments and ministries, on top of this, there are hundreds of non-departmental public bodies, all of which have their own individual brands.

 “Aside from the obvious observation that the cost in developing, implementing and maintaining these brand must be enormous, you have to question the need for the government to brand their departments and ministries like a consumer brand.
 How much does the general public come into contact with the Department of Culture, Media and Sport for example enough to warrant its own set of values, strategy and visual identity?
-Or would it be more sensible for these departments to take a more simplistic, unified and cost-effective approach to branding”.
+Or would it be more sensible for these departments to take a more simplistic, unified and cost-effective approach to branding”?

 “This problem has arisen historically, by new Ministers who like to stamp their mark on a department.
 It appears to have been acceptable to spend millions on continuously transforming government brands to reflect a Ministers new vision”.